-Explanation: When you launch Image Explorer in Linux, then click Help > Contents, the

-Mozilla Firefox browser is opened by default.

-Action: If you want to use any other HTML viewer, modify the

-ZMGEXP HELP BROWSER environment variable to point to the utility of your choice.
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: When you launch Image Explorer in Linux, then click Help > Contents, the Mozilla Firefox browser is opened by default. - Action: If you want to use any other HTML viewer, modify the ZMGEXP_HELP_BROWSER environment variable to point to the utility of your choice.

-The ZENworks icon properties page of a managed device that is in private network displays that the server IP address is not available network, the properties page displays that the server IP address is not available.
-Consequently, the managed device might not be promoted to Imaging Satellite, or if the managed device is an Imaging Satellite with ProxyDHCP enabled, the device fails to contact the Primary Server and the Imaging operations cannot be performed through the device.
+The ZENworks icon properties page of a managed device that is in private network displays that the server IP address is not available

+- Source: ZENworks; Preboot Services and Imaging. - Explanation: When you refresh the ZENworks icon of a managed device that is in a private network, the properties page displays that the server IP address is not available.
+Consequently, the managed device might not be promoted to Imaging Satellite, or if the managed device is an Imaging Satellite with ProxyDHCP enabled, the device fails to contact the Primary Server and the Imaging operations cannot be performed through the device. - Action: On the managed device, edit the operating_system_drive\windows\system32\drivers\etc\hosts file to add the IP address and the DNS name of the Primary Server to which the device is registered.